CLI Reference

 wb final-review

 Alias: wb review.
 Run a whole-branch review for a completed session.
-Two agents run in sequence: a requirements summarizer extracts a structured digest from the plan, then a branch reviewer evaluates the session-branch diff against that digest and writes a markdown report.
+A requirements summarizer extracts a structured digest from the plan, then a branch reviewer and branch fixer loop until the review passes or --max-retries is exhausted.

-On VERDICT: PASS, workbench opens a GitHub PR via gh pr create.
-On VERDICT: FAIL, no PR is created — the report lists findings with file/line evidence and suggested fixes.
+On VERDICT: PASS, the review branch is merged back into the session branch and workbench opens a GitHub PR via gh pr create.
+On VERDICT: FAIL after all retries, no PR is created — the final report lists findings with file/line evidence and suggested fixes.

-Each run appends an entry to the session's final_reviews list in .workbench/<plan-id>/status.yaml. wb status surfaces the latest verdict and PR URL (or report path on fail).
+Each run appends an entry to the session's final_reviews list in .workbench/<plan-id>/status.yaml. wb status surfaces the latest verdict and PR URL (or review path on fail).

 wb final-review workbench-1 # default: open PR on PASS